Guy Martin is arguably the most famous Lincsbiker (Lincolnshire Biker), I’m probably a little biased though. I have followed Guy for many years.

 Our Guy In China

-Martin was often joined by friends on his TV shows.
-In The Boat that Guy Built he was accompanied by friend Mark 'Mavis' Davies, who also appeared in two episodes of How Britain Worked, as did his former girlfriend Stephanie when descending the museum's mine shaft with Martin in episode 4.
-In the Pike's Peak episode of Speed he is accompanied to the US by his friend Cameron Whitworth, a race mechanic with 17 TT wins, who declined to ride or even sit on the bike due to its power.
-Having never met before, Martin developed a friendship with David Coulthard while filming the F1 special of Speed, leading to Couthard's later appearance as a guest in Guy Martin's Wall of Death: Live.
-Also appearing was Martin's partner, Sharon alongside his family as did friend and mentor, Ken Fox.
+Martin is often joined by friends on his TV shows.
+In The Boat that Guy Built he was accompanied by friend Mark 'Mavis' Davies, who also appeared in two episodes of How Britain Worked.
+In the Pike's Peak episode of Speed he is accompanied to the US by his friend Cameron Whitworth, a race mechanic with 17 TT wins.
+Having never met before, Martin developed a friendship with David Coulthard while filming the F1 special of Speed, leading to Coulthard's later appearance as a guest in Guy Martin's Wall of Death: Live.

 - Race results: Guy Martin IoM tt.com official website.
 Retrieved 19 February 2018